 The UCLA-Easton Center also includes the Jim Easton Consortium for Alzheimer’s Drug Discovery and Biomarker Development, a separate research program funded by our generous benefactor, Mr. Jim Easton.
 This consortium supports the work of several investigators specifically to develop treatments for AD.
 The consortium funds the work of biologists studying molecular protein folding, research to investigate the utility of new agents in animal models, and human research in AD patients.

-The goals of each division of the UCLA-Easton Center align with the therapeutic imperative are under the general administration of Gregory M. Cole, PhD.
+The goals of each division of the UCLA-Easton Center align with the therapeutic imperative are under the general administration of Keith Vossel, MD, MSc.
 In this exciting time, we believe that every day brings us closer to new treatments for AD.
 The partnership provided by Mr. Easton and other supporters has become critical to accomplishing the goals of the therapeutic imperative.
 Without these contributions, as well as the invaluable contributions made by our research participants, we could not continue to expand our knowledge of this disease.
 We believe that, together, our team is making a difference.

 For additional information about the Mary S. Easton Center for Alzheimer's Disease Research at UCLA, please visit our website at: